 Children are especially vulnerable both during and after a disaster.
 Younger children may become clingy with parents, scared to sleep alone or show aggressive behaviors at home or school.
 Older youth may have delinquent behaviors, defiance, social withdrawal or decline in school performances.
 Children as well as adults need to express themselves.
 It is important to encourage all survivors to talk about their experience.
 Provide time for closeness, monitor media exposure to disaster trauma, maintain routines as much as possible, spend time with family and friends, involve children in preparation of family emergency kits and home drills, encourage exercise and physical activities and set gentle but firm limits for acting out behaviors.

 The Department of Health and Human Resources, Bureau for Behavioral Health and Health Facilities, Office of Consumer Affairs and Community Outreach houses the behavioral health disaster program.
 A diverse pool of behavioral health professionals and community responders provide emotional and/or social needs support to the individuals and communities impacted by disasters or emergencies.
-For further information on disaster behavioral health, please contact:
+For further information on disaster behavioral health, contact the appropriate regional Comprehensive Behavioral Health Center:

 The following numbers are provided for additional support: